 Who We Are

-Over the last decade, The Aunties have created five highly acclaimed, original plays: Clean Irene & Dirty Maxine, Frances, Mathilda and Tea, The Mysterious Shorts, Robbers’ Daughters and Breakfast.
+Over the last decade, The Aunties have created six highly acclaimed, original plays: Clean Irene & Dirty Maxine, Frances, Mathilda and Tea, The Mysterious Shorts, Robbers’ Daughters, Breakfast and Gertrude and Alice.
 The Aunties have been commissioned and produced by some of Toronto's most venerable and alternative theatres, have collaborated with acclaimed Canadian theatre artists, and performed across the country at many festivals that highlight comedy, experimental and women's work.

 Associate Aunties on previous / current projects include: Brendan Healy, Soraya Peerbaye, Sherri Hay, Trevor Schwellnus, Julie Fox, Suzanne Robertson, Richard Windyer, Laird MacDonald, Helen Yung